 Please Note: Every effort has been made to ensure that the information in this publication is accurate at the time of going to print.
 Irish Life Assurance plc accepts no responsibility for any liability incurred or loss suffered as a consequence of relying on any matter published in or omitted from this publication.
 Readers are recommended to take qualified advice before acting on any of the matters covered.

 Contact us

 Phone 01 704 2000

 Fax 01 704 1905

-Email code@irishlife.ie
+Email code@irishlife.

-Website www.irishlifecorporatebusiness.ie
+Website www.irishlifeemployersolutions.ie

-Write to Irish Life Corporate Business, Irish Life Centre, Lower Abbey Street, Dublin
+Write to Irish Life Irish Life Centre Lower Abbey Street Dublin 1